Scare tactics: one person's

 Configuration: 44 Wind Turbines

-The Mountaineer Wind Energy Center, owned and
+The Mountaineer Wind Energy Center, owned

 operated by FPL Energy, came online in December 2002